 Pay.
 Incidental sick time for care of family members, vacation and personal floating holidays are used at the start of the leave, followed by unpaid leave.

-Insured benefits.
-An individual on a family care leave may continue insured benefits by paying the employee contribution.
+Benefits.
+An individual on a paid family care leave will continue to have benefits coverage.
 The University continues to pay the employer contribution during a family care leave.